-Are you interested in a political science internship this spring?
-Please attend an informational meeting about Fall 2017 internships:
+Are you interested in a political science internship this Spring?

 - The class is a three-credit hour course, and student grades in the course will be based on work in the class (rather than at the internship).

-- Students are required to secure an internship.
-There are many opportunities available in local, state, and national government, interest groups and non-profit organizations, campaigns, and other opportunities.
+- Students are required to secure their own internships- there are many opportunities available in local, state and national government, interest groups and non-profit organizations, campaigns, and other opportunities.
 Career services has many opportunities listed, and Dr. Donavan also has internship information to share.

-- The class will meet as a group three times during the semester.
-These meetings will be on Wednesday afternoons from 4-5 during weeks 3, 7 and 14 of the semester.
+- The class will meet as a group three times during the semester on Wednesday afternoons from 4-5 during weeks 3, 7 and 14 of the semester.

 - Each student will meet individually with Dr. Donavan at least three times during the semester.
 These meetings will be scheduled with students at mutually agreeable times.

-- Students must complete a minimum of 144 hours at the intersnship to receive credit.
+- Students must complete a minimum of 144 hours at the internship to receive credit.
 This works out to approximately 10 hours per week over a 15 week semester.

 - To provide an opportunity for students to experience real-world political organizations and compare these experiences to see how they match up with political science research and theories.